User Community Service Desk Downloads

 10

-Threshold for number of records, numbers below are considered tiny and different access method is used - direct access instead of inList.
+Threshold for the number of records.
+Numbers under this threshold are considered tiny and a different access method is used (direct access instead of inList).

 nme.db.alterTableLevel

-Defines what alter table commands will be executed if a table in database does not match the model.
-This is list of values, permitted values:
+Defines what alter table commands are executed if a table in the database does not match the model.
+Allowed values:

-• alterColumnsAlter.
-Alter existing columns that can be altered by DB DDL command, only extending varchar size and on some databases altering to clob is supported, that is it won’t change from small to large numbers (INTEGER → LONG).
-If database does not support alteration via DDL command, warning is written into log.
+• alterColumnsAlter: Alter existing columns that can be altered by DB DDL command, only extending varchar size and on some databases altering to clob is supported, that is, it won’t change from small to large numbers (INTEGER to LONG).
+If the database does not support alteration via DDL command, a warning is written into the log.

-The parameters below make it possible to apply hints for some special computations being done during the processing.
+The following parameters make it possible to apply hints for some special computations that are done during the processing.

 /*+ORDERED USE_HASH(l d) SWAP_JOIN_INPUTS(l) FULL(l) FULL(d) */